-Tom LeGrice was a salesperson for a large technology company, dealing with the top decision makers in very large organisations, before he chucked it in to run PetHomeStay, a website that lets pet owners find people to look after their pets when they are away.
+Tom LeGrice was a salesperson for a large technology company, buy information pills dealing with the top decision makers in very large organisations, look before he chucked it in to run PetHomeStay, a website that lets pet owners find people to look after their pets when they are away.

 How did the idea for the business come about?